Best Pumpkin Pie Recipe

 • Roll out the pie dough on a well-floured surface (or pastry cloth) to fit the size of your pie plate.

-• Carefully transfer the dough to the pie plate and shape the crust as desired (pinch the edges).
+• Carefully transfer the dough to the pie plate and shape the crust as desired (pinch the edges with your thumb and pointer finger to make a fluted edge).

 • Pour the pumpkin pie filling into the unbaked pie crust and cover the crust with a pastry shield.